bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 ## Connecting to Another OpenID Provider

-If you have an OpenID connect provider that you’re willing to use it’s only a matter of filling these environmental variables to match your configuration:
+If you have an OpenID connect provider that you want to use, it’s only a matter of filling these environmental variables to match your configuration:

 | Variable Name | Description                                                                                          |
 | --- |------------------------------------------------------------------------------------------------------|